Bawal ang Pasaway kay Mareng Winnie: Overview

-Bawal ang Pasaway was conceived of as a public affairs program to better explain societal issues to the Filipino public, along with what can be done about them, with host Solita Monsod stating that "Everybody’s talking about corruption.
+Bawal ang Pasaway was conceived of as a public affairs program to better explain societal issues to the Filipino public, along with what can be done about them, with host Winnie Monsod stating that "everybody’s talking about corruption.
 Nobody is saying what’s behind it and what can be done.
 And that’s essentially what the public affairs program will be."
 In 2015, Monsod admitted that she never heard of the term "pasaway" before the program's creators suggested it to her.
 A few of the program's interviewees included Imelda Marcos, Cristina Ponce-Enrile, and Ronald dela Rosa.

 Production

 The production was halted in March 2020 due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.